 Post operative Consultations

-Patients will be asked to attend for their first post-operative visit on the day following surgery.
-Post operative check ups help the doctor to monitor the healing and visual progress, as well as providing the patient with the opportunity to ask any questions they may have.
+Patients will be asked to attend their first post-operative visit on the day following surgery.
+Post-operative check-ups help the doctor to monitor the healing and visual progress, as well as providing the patient with the opportunity to ask any questions they may have.